-j.
+i.
 Energy from Waste

 An Energy from Waste (EfW) facility can take waste from households, businesses and industry and use it for recycling and energy recovery.
 Energy recovery is widely used as a way of gaining value from waste.
 Vitally, this technology also plays a key role in reducing reliance on landfill and meeting renewable energy targets.
 Energy can be generated from organic waste products in the form of slurry such as sewage, animal wastes and waste products from the food industry.
-A digestion process provides a gaseous product composing of methane and carbon dioxide.
-The gas can be used as fuel in an engine for electricity production or it can be used for heating purposes to power a boiler.
+A digestion process provides a gaseous product composed of methane and carbon dioxide.
+The gas can be used as fuel in an engine for electricity production or it can be used for heating purposes to power a boiler, or both at the same time in a CHP system, but this is unlikely to be viable on a small scale.

-k.
+j.
 Ground Source Heat Pumps

-Ground source heat pumps make use of the natural heat capacity in the soil to provide heating and cooling to buildings.
+Ground source heat pumps make use of the heat capacity in the soil to provide heating and cooling to buildings.
 The temperature just a couple of metres down into the earth is roughly constant all year round at 12 degrees C in the UK.
 The difference between this constant temperature and fluctuating air temperature can be harnessed through a network of underground pipes.
-Water is pumped through the pipes absorbing the ground heat, which can be used to provide relatively cheap heating for buildings in the winter months and cooling in the summer months.
-It works best with under floor heating systems in maximising the heating and cooling effect.
+A fluid is pumped through the pipes absorbing the ground heat, which can be utilised by a heat pump to provide heating or cooling in a building.
+For heating in domestic buildings underfloor heating is appropriate, but for cooling and heating commercial units, forced air systems work best.

-I. Air Source Heat Pumps
+k.
+Air Source Heat Pumps

 Air source heat pumps take energy from the air and raise it to a higher temperature, using a process which is similar to a reverse refrigeration process.
-For commercial and large spaces a row or bank of air source heat pumps (air handling units) will be required along with an internal heat pump and a pressured hot water tank for ongoing water usage.
+For commercial and large spaces a row or bank of air source heat pumps (air handling units) will be required along with an internal heat pump and a hot water tank for ongoing water usage.
 This is a system which utilises no external pipes and most of the working elements reside within building.
-The air handling unit draws air across the water and anti-freeze solution and transfers this energy into the refrigerant.
-The refrigerant boils and the gases from this are compressed to produce temperatures in excess of 100 degrees C. This part of the process mirrors a ground source heat pump.
+The air handling unit draws air across through a heat exchanger and delivers heated or cooled air into the building.
+This part of the process mirrors a ground source heat pump.
 Air source heat pumps can be used in many more applications including large commercial projects where land space is restricted.
 Air source heat pumps can be used as a complete solution for room heating using the same distribution system as a ground source heat pump or a traditional system.
-Air source heat pumps are ideal for very tight spaces and within an eco-architectural design or within the design of a building which has large internal spaces such as audience halls and public places.